-Please see: CS05 Supporting Service Users in Managing their Money
+Please see: CS05 Supporting with Money.

 2.2 Adults with Incapacity

 All adults are assumed to have capacity until proven otherwise.

 If there are concerns about an individual's capacity, the Care & Support Manager must raise this with the appropriate agency; likely to be the relevant health and social work professionals, as well as the individual's family if appropriate.